 Current research suggests that necroptosis plays a major role in cancer as well as several neurodegenerative diseases.
 It is thought that necroptosis is involved in metastasis; therefore, inhibition of the necroptotic pathway could limit tumor growth.
 In addition, it has been reported that treatment with Necrostatin-1 improved cell viability in Alzheimer’s and Parkinson’s diseases.
 Taken together, investigation of the mechanisms of necroptosis and other cell death pathways may provide therapeutic insights for the development of novel treatments for a variety of diseases.

-To dive into the full story and learn more about the mechanisms, morphology, and key proteins involved in many types of cell death, download the Researcher's Guide to Mechanisms of Cell Death.
+To learn more about the mechanisms, morphology, and key proteins involved in many types of cell death, download the Researcher's Guide to Mechanisms of Cell Death.